 In some cases a back brace may not be recommended for the above conditions if other treatments are likely to be as or more effective, such as physical therapy, heat or ice application, and/or pain medications.

-See Early Treatments for Lower Back Pain
+See Treatment for Lower Back Pain

 advertisement